nonelement/simple-esbuild-server/README.md

 That is, run either `go run serve.go` or something like `go build && ./ses`.

-When you build and run the tool, it should build things in `web` once, start an https server, and then watch files in the `web` directory for changes, rebuilding if necessary.
+When you start `ses`, it should build dist, serve up the results, and then rebuild whenever there are chnages to files in `web/`.
 No HMR or anything is included, so you'll have to refresh the page yourself.

 ## Notes

-This is just a starter project meant to illustrate how to put together a small-ish builder and server for the most basic of web projects.
-The included web project is a super bare-bones hello world app with some manual styles.

-The Go used in this project isn't particularly sophisticated or necessarily adheres to best practices. `serve.go` is pretty much the whole project at ~330LoC.
+This is _very_ similar to the configuration you'd use if you were using the Node.js interface, so the use of this depends mostly on whether you want to add, say, an API in Go versus JS.